gsotirchos/benchmarking_planners/README.md

 ### 2.2.
 Benchmarking Pyre

-Follow the steps 1 and 2 from the [benchmarking and visualizing section](https://github.com/KavrakiLab/pyre/tree/master#4-benchmarking-and-visualizing-the-results) of Pyre's README:
+By following **steps 1 and 2** from section [4) Benchmarking and Visualizing the results](https://github.com/KavrakiLab/pyre/tree/master#4-benchmarking-and-visualizing-the-results) in Pyre's README:
  1. Start a rosmaster instance:

     ``` bash